 Southern Antiques & Accents

 The lovely, friendly and well-stocked antique mall where I’m privileged to have my shops has recently closed temporarily.
 Social distancing and curbside delivery has been our uncomplicated, yet renowned customer service until now.
 Since the Alabama Governor, Kay Ivy, closed all non-essential businesses, we have continued to sell.
 We’ve been so fortunate that our customers love us enough to switch to online shopping.
-Check out our Facebook MarketPlace site as well as my products listed here on this site.
-New items are listed on both sites daily.
+Check out our Facebook MarketPlace site.
+New items are listed daily.
 Our store SAA is located at 254 S. Greeno Road in Fairhope, AL 36532.

 Locally, on Facebook Marketplace there are several Trading Groups where dealers can cross-post their items.
 It is helpful for the customer if you list where the items are located.
 If you list an item in a town several miles away, be sure to add that the antique piece can be seen in person at your shop and add address.

 - Cotton Belle Marketplace